Molecular Biology of the Cell

 Dartmouth Digital Commons Citation

 Lorente-Rodriguez, Andres and Barlowe, Charles, "Requirement for Golgi-Localized PI(4)P in Fusion of COPII Vesicles with Golgi Compartments" (2010).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3787.